- Menu

 Model

-The solution, of course, is to carry with you something like a pair of Scott waterproof, over-trousers.
+The solution, of course, is to carry with you something like a pair of Scott waterproofs.
 Now for some people this is an unimaginable inconvenience; a step too far.
 And indeed if you commute all year round, and like to tour in Wales, Scotland or Ireland then equipping yourself in this way may just not be for you.

 read more